 Good luck with that.

 Indie vs. Traditional (people vs. symbolic cover art)

-Here are the up-and-coming YA releases everyone is excited about.
+Let’s consider the up-and-coming YA releases everyone is excited about.
 Keep in mind, these are all covers with POC (people of color) which is a huge topic in YA right now; these are also nearly all contemporary YA (realistic stories about Things That Matter told in a fresh POC voice).
 That’s what a lot of trad publishers are looking for, so these covers do a good job of selling that.
 (Even those that are mostly symbolic have people, are fun, fresh, colorful).

 But that doesn’t mean that’s what most readers actually want to read.

 - YA Fantasy – 6 of the top 20 are indie.
-6 have people
+6 have people.

 - YA Sci-fi – 9 of the top 20 are indie.
-9 have people
+9 have people.

 - Ya Romance – 14 of the top 20 are indie.
-13 have people
+13 have people.

-If you try to compete with the covers meant for bookstores (which your book probably won’t be in) rather than trying to compete against the indie covers that are actually selling much better than traditional books, you’re making a mistakes.
+If you try to compete with the covers meant for bookstores (which your book probably won’t be in) rather than trying to compete against the indie covers that are actually selling much better than traditional books, you’re making a mistake.

 So on the one hand, you’re comparing apples to oranges (print books designed to sell contemporary fiction in bookstores vs. exciting scifi/fantasy indie books readers will find on Amazon).
 There are two different markets, for two different audiences, and it’s very easy to see that they perform differently.